npm package discovery and stats viewer.

 StaticSearch is a simple search engine you can add to any static website.
 It uses client-side JavaScript and JSON data files so there's no need for back-end server technologies or databases.

-StaticSearch works with Publican but can be used on any static site built by any generator.
-It currently works best on English language sites, but most Western languages can be used.
+StaticSearch works with Publican sites but you can use it on any static site built by any generator.
+It works best on English sites, but supports most Latin-based languages.

 View the CHANGELOG for updates